angular/angular/aio/content/guide/file-structure.md

 Angular also supports workspaces with [multiple projects](#multiple-projects).
-This type of development environment is suitable for advanced users who are developing [shareable libraries](guide/glossary#library), and for enterprises that use a "mono-repo" development style, with a single repository and global configuration for all Angular projects.
+This type of development environment is suitable for advanced users who are developing [shareable libraries](guide/glossary#library), and for enterprises that use a "monorepo" development style, with a single repository and global configuration for all Angular projects.

-To set up a mono-repo workspace, you should skip the creating the root application.
+To set up a monorepo workspace, you should skip the creating the root application.
 See [Setting up for a multi-project workspace](#multiple-projects) below.

 ## Workspace configuration files